Beszti85/Beszti85/README.md

 - 👋 Hi, I’m Csaba Besztercei (@Beszti85) from Hungary
-- 👀 I’m interested in embedded systems, using AVR, STM32, RPi Pico and Espressif micros for home projects, and is experienced also in AURIX TriCore, PowerPC, Renesas
+- 👀 I’m interested in embedded systems, using AVR, STM32, RPi Pico and Espressif micros for home projects, and have experience also with AURIX TriCore, PowerPC, Renesas and Silabs EFR micros
 - 🌱 I’m currently learning to use Python, C++ and OOP in embedded systems, as I need some fresh air after so many years of developing in C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...